franklinanalytics/Energy-Consumption-and-Revenue-Analysis/README.md

 **Insight:**

 Top DisCos by Energy Distributed:

-Ikeja Electric (IE) – Leading in energy distributed and Highest total collection.
+Ikeja Electric (IE) – Leads in energy distributed and highest total collection.
+This is ideal for housing and manufacturing

+followed by

+EKEDC (Eko) - Strong industrial base in Lagos Island,

+AEDC (Abuja) - Strategic location with government proximity,

-EKEDC (Eko), AEDC (Abuja), and IBEDC (Ibadan) followed.
+and IBEDC (Ibadan).

 **Recommendation:** Increased electricity distribution and collection methods will improve revenue among DisCos